Wednesday, January 31, 2007

 1. For ten years--from the time my daughter was 4 until she was 14--I did not hold one single baby in my arms.

 Not one.
-Not for ten years.
-Not even while attending church all those years more faithfully than even the pastor and being surrounded by women having babies what seemed liked every month.
+Not even while attending church all those years more faithfully than even the pastor and being surrounded by women having babies, like, every ten minutes.

 Why not?
-Because by the time Naomi turned 4, I'd pretty much realized I was unable to have another baby, at least, the old-fashioned way.
-It just wasn't happening and it appeared to be a clear case of secondary infertility.
-And not being ok with that at only 25 years old, it would shake me apart for days each time I held someone's baby at church.
+Because by the year Naomi turned 4, I'd pretty much realized I was unable to have another baby, at least, the old-fashioned way.
+It just wasn't happening.
+And not being ok with that at only 25 years old, it would shake me for days each time I held someones baby at church.

-Well, anyway...
-Fast-forward ten years and there I was at a Christmas party at our pastor's house.
-Late in the evening, one of the women of our church stepped up to me with her baby girl and asked if I'd hold her while she went and got her coat.
+Fast-forward ten years.
+There I was at a Christmas party at our pastor's house and late in the evening, a woman stepped up to me with her baby and asked if I'd hold her while she got her coat.
 Well, the fear and great hesitation must have shown in my eyes because the mom said, "Don't worry!
 I'll hurry and get it."

-And only He can see when the people in our lives are ready for their breakthroughs, too.
-Only He can make those kinds of changes.
+And only God knows when the people in our lives are ready for their breakthroughs, also.
+Only He can make those kinds of permanent changes.